brunakobayachi/BrunaKobayachi/README.md

     My name is Bruna, and <strong>I'm a FullStack developer!</strong>
 </p>

-💼 I'm currently working at [Sunize](https://www.sunize.com.br/) as a Fullstack developer
+💼 I'm currently working at [Sunize](https://www.sunize.com.br/) as a Fullstack developer.

 <br>